 Most of the emails that a spammer sends will not be delivered.
 Of those that are delivered, very few are opened by the targeted victims.
 Even if they do open the emails, very few will click on the links.
 Out of those who click the link, very few will buy the advertised products.

 Only an incredibly tiny fraction of the sent emails will be successful.
 But it costs very little for hackers to send many millions of spam emails.
 So, spamming is still a lucrative way for hackers to make money.

 Cybercriminals steal money from bank accounts.

 Competent hackers aim at financial institutions to attempt to bypass the A-class security systems.
-Malware can be utilized by hackers to steal from online bank accounts.
+Hackers can utilize malware to steal from online bank accounts.
 An unknowing user might be operating on an infected machine.
 The hidden malware waits until the user connects to a bank’s internet service, then the hacker takes over or steals the required credentials.
-The malware allows the victim to log in into their accounts and do their authentication and then takes over the connection.
+The malware allows the victim to log in to their accounts, do their authentication, and then take over the connection.
 The software then injects money transfer commands into the system and hides those transactions so that the victim does not see their actual balance.

-With malware in your PC, you cannot trust what is being displayed on your screen.
+With malware on your PC, you cannot trust what is being displayed on your screen.
 The hacker has full control and controls what you see.

-Cybercriminals make money by using denial of service (DOS) attacks to ask for Ransoms.
+Cybercriminals make money by using denial of service (DOS) attacks to ask for Ransom.

 Another way that hackers make money is through a modern take on a very old scheme: the protection racket.
-The catch here is to look for a business that conducts most of its business online and then to take down their website until they pay their demanded cash.
+The catch here is to look for a business that conducts most of its business online and then takes down their website until they pay their demanded cash.

 If the attacked company does not pay the demanded cash, the hacker can direct the computers in their botnet to start requesting pages on the victim’s website.
 Since these are automated attacks, botnets can send hundreds of thousands of requests every second, thus swamping the website or slowing it down so much that it becomes practically impossible to use by the clients and the company staff.